John Dalton Whittington Family

 JOHN DALTON WHITTINGTON

 John Dalton Whittington died on July 27, 1872 at his home in Churchville, St. Landry Parish, Louisiana.
+He was 47 when he died.
 His belated obituary, written in the flowery prose of the day, appeared in the Opelousas Journal three weeks after his death.
 [1]

 John Dalton's place of burial is not known.
 There was no cemetery in Churchville, so his body was likely transported on his steamboat Palmetto back to Big Cane or possibly on to Bayou Rouge cemetery 14 miles further inland.
 Both cemeteries contain old graves that were either destroyed or never marked.